shczhen/docs/sql-statements/sql-statement-prepare.md

 ---
-title: 準備| TiDBSQLステートメントリファレンス
+title: PREPARE | TiDB SQL Statement Reference
-summary: TiDBデータベースのPREPAREの使用法の概要。
+summary: An overview of the usage of PREPARE for the TiDB database.
 ---

 # 準備 {#prepare}